ENCORE: CHARLOTTE 1974 - THE GOOD, THE BAD, THE UGLY

 “The accident will always overshadow any positive the event produced,” Jones said.
 “The race wasn’t bad aside from that very unfortunate incident.”

-“The race was somber from that point,” said Satch Gregg, then a racer and now an IHRA official.
+“The race was somber from that point,” said Satch Gregg, then a racer and later an IHRA official.
 “You realized how dangerous the sport can be.”

 The incident was enough to convince Carrier that his first race at Charlotte Motor Speedway would be his last.